 For the Caramel Pecan Glaze:

-- Prepare the caramel sauce according to recipe instructions.
+- Prepare this caramel sauce according to recipe instructions.
 Cool to room temperature and stir in chopped pecans.
 Drizzle on top of cream cheese frosting.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.